knockout/knockout/documentation/rateLimit-observable.md

 The problem is that this will cause *two* Ajax requests: the first one will start when you update `pageSize`, and the second one will start immediately afterwards when you update `pageIndex`.
 This is a waste of bandwidth and server resources, and a source of unpredictable race conditions.

 When applied to a computed observable, the `rateLimit` extender will also avoid excess evaluation of the computed function.
-Using a short rate-limit timeout (e.g., 0 millisecond) ensures that any sequence of synchronous changes to dependencies will trigger just *one* re-evaluation of your computed observable.
+Using a short rate-limit timeout (e.g., 0 milliseconds) ensures that any sequence of synchronous changes to dependencies will trigger just *one* re-evaluation of your computed observable.
 For example:

     ko.computed(function() {
         // This evaluation logic is exactly the same as before